Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 • Thiazide diuretic

-A network meta-analysis showed that ACE inhibitors and ARBs are superior to placebo for BP reduction in children, with lisinopril and enalapril demonstrating the strongest evidence.
-Beta-blockers are not recommended as initial treatment due to expanded adverse effect profile and lack of association with improved outcomes compared with other agents.
+A network meta-analysis showed ACE inhibitors and ARBs are superior to placebo for BP reduction in children, with lisinopril and enalapril showing the strongest evidence [10].
+Beta-blockers are not recommended as initial treatment given their adverse effect profile and lack of outcome benefit over other agents [10].

-• African American children may not have as robust a response to ACE inhibitors; consider higher initial dose or alternative agent
+• African American children may show a less robust response to ACE inhibitors; consider a higher initial dose or an alternative agent [3].

 Treatment Targets